Skip to content

 Is it worth turning off app notifications on your phone?

 Many people who reduce their notification load report improved focus and a greater sense of calm during the working day, which can translate into measurably better output over time.
-It is worth considering that not all notifications carry equal urgency, and auditing which ones genuinely require an immediate response is a useful exercise for most people.
+It is worth noting that not all notifications carry equal urgency, and auditing which ones genuinely require an immediate response is a useful exercise for most people.
 This calculator can help illustrate that.

 How do I work out how much my time is worth per hour?